Intersections on tropical moduli spaces: Intersection theory

-A \emph{(non-zero) rational function on $X$} is a function $\varphi : |X| \rightarrow \RR$ that is integer affine (resp. linear) on each polyhedron (resp. cone).
+A \emph{(non-zero) rational function on $X$} is a function $\varphi : |X| \rightarrow \RR$ that is integer affine on each polyhedron.
 Here, \emph{integer linear} means that it maps lattice elements to integers and \emph{integer affine} means that it is a sum of an integer linear function (called the \emph{linear part}) and a real constant.
-The \emph{divisor of $\varphi$}, denoted by $\divisor(\varphi) = \varphi \cdot X$, is the balanced subcomplex (resp. subfan) of $X$ constructed in \cite[3.3]{AR07}, namely the codimension one skeleton $X \setminus X^{(\dim X)}$ together with the weights $\omega_{\varphi \cdot X}(\tau)$ for each ridge $\tau \in X$.
+If $X$ is a fan, we also assume $\varphi(0) = 0$.
+The \emph{divisor of $\varphi$}, denoted by $\divisor(\varphi) = \varphi \cdot X$, is the balanced subcomplex of $X$ constructed in \cite[3.3]{AR07}, namely the codimension one skeleton $X \setminus X^{(\dim X)}$ together with the weights $\omega_{\varphi \cdot X}(\tau)$ for each ridge $\tau \in X$.
 These weights are given by the formula